Chance - A Fateful Encounter

 We just laughed it off and entered the school.
-I locked my bike on the racks and Jaden hid his board inside his lockers.
+I locked my bike on the racks, and Jaden hid his board inside his lockers.
 It was a good thing that our lockers at school are quite spacious compared to other public schools.
 Saintsville Middle School students are at least blessed with big lockers, and as well as locker rooms.

 “You know, this has been our spot since class started months ago.”
 He started.
-I just looked at him as if I was trying to dig something less obvious with his words.
+I just looked at him as if I was trying to dig something less unmistakable with his words.
 Jaden just looked back at me with a surprised look.
 “What the heck is wrong with you?”

 “Well, I thought you are trying to mean something more than that.”
 I replied dryly and stared at him to make him feel awkward.
 And it was effective.
 “Because sometimes, your words have weird, underlying meanings.”

 “If there’s a weird guy here, it’s you.”
 He replied back.
 I just smiled at him because he’s about to give me a list to prove his point.
 “You like school.
 You like math and science when they are not supposed to be fun.
 You don’t like parties.
 You keep everything to yourself.
 You don’t like talking to people.
 You look at them as if you are about to murder them.
 You barely talk.
-Except to me, of course.
+Except for me, of course.
 Not even I, your best friend, know what you’re going to do next.
 You never told me if you ever liked a girl.
 You love to roll your eyes and shrug everyone off.
 And you love hanging out with your older sister!
 Chance, you’re a freakin’ alien or something.”

 “Yeah, it’s called being an introvert.”
 I answered.
 Then I cracked my knuckles because it was my turn.
 “Meanwhile, you like putting gravy sauce on a banana.
 You still peed on your pajamas until you were ten.
 You still watch cartoons−plus adding some special “sound effects” whenever you talk about them.
-The girls you like are often older than you and you always dream about marrying them someday and having a family on top of a mountain.
+The girls you like are often older than you, and you always dream about marrying them someday and having a family on top of a mountain.
 Your imagination is crazy.
 You’ve always wanted to go to the planet Mars.
 And you have a pet cat named Doofus.
 So which one of us is weird, huh?”

-“Well, I’m thirteen and I’m supposed to behave that way.”
+“Well, I’m thirteen, and I’m supposed to behave that way.”
 Jaden shot back.
 “You know a lot of the guys still behave that way in seventh grade.”

 “Uh, no. Let me correct you.
 You are thirteen and not ten years old.
-You are not supposed to say things especially if they are not appropriate.
-I am a civilized human being that’s why I need to think before I speak.”
+You are not supposed to say things, especially if they are not appropriate.
+I am a civilized human being.
+That’s why I need to think before I speak.”
 I replied, trying not to laugh.
-Jaden was smiling because he knew I was right and I successfully shot him down.
-“You know, I’ve always wondered why girls in our age group would often fall heels over head for you.
+Jaden was smiling because he knew I was right, and I successfully shot him down.
+“You know, I’ve always wondered why girls in our age group would often fall heels overhead for you.
 I think it’s bothersome.”

 “Well, I guess I have some kind of charm on me.”
 He grinned.
-Well, it was sort of true.
-Jaden had that messy light brown hair and piercing blue eyes which the girls in our class really love to stare at.
+Well, it was sort of accurate.
+Jaden had that messy light brown hair and piercing blue eyes, which the girls in our class really love to stare at.
 It was as blue as the deep ocean.
 Combined with his outspoken and highly extroverted personality, people were naturally drawn to him no matter what his setbacks may be.

-“So, what kind of charms do you use, Mr. Parker?”
+“So, what kind of charms do you use, Mr. Jenkins?”
 The teacher suddenly entered the room.
 That English teacher always loved to startle his students.
 And for us, we scrambled our ways towards our desk with Jaden left standing since his attention was called.
 “I hope a Patronus Charm would really do the trick.
-Imagine, pushing depression and sadness back into the darkest corners.
+Imagine pushing depression and sadness back into the darkest corners.
 I think that would be really neat, don’t you think?”

-“Well, I do admit that would be great, Sir Harris.”
+“Well, I do admit that it would be great, Sir Harris.”
 Jaden replied with his usual, confident smile.
 Then he winked at me.
 “I guess it’s sad to see sadness all around us.
 But don’t you think it makes us appreciate joy and happiness more?”

 And then he taught me to make friends.
-It wasn’t much of a good and terrific experience really.
+It wasn’t much of a good and terrific experience, really.
 The thought of talking to people that I barely know could scare the life out of me.
 It could really drain me big time.
-But with a little push from Jaden, I began to learn and it was not as taxing as before.
+But with a little push from Jaden, I began to learn, and it was not as taxing as before.
 Slowly, within the same school year, I started to become more outspoken to at least Anya and Dylan, too.
 A few moments later, Caitlyn had also joined our table.
-The five of us became some sort of wolf pack and surprisingly, Jaden wasn’t the “alpha dog.”
+The five of us became some sort of wolf pack, and surprisingly, Jaden wasn’t the “alpha dog.”
 It was Dylan.

-Jaden was a very charismatic person and he could practically make friends with everyone he could see.
-But Dylan on the other hand had a different kind of appeal.
+Jaden was a very charismatic person, and he could practically make friends with everyone he could see.
+But Dylan, on the other hand, had a different kind of appeal.
 He was calm and collected.
-You could feel that he was a natural born leader.
+You could feel that he was a natural-born leader.
 It was as if he was on his quest to become the next US President.
-His words were firm and reassuring and you know that you can count on whatever he would say.
+His words were firm and reassuring, and you know that you can count on whatever he would say.

-While they were laughing, and talking about whatever nonsense they could think of, I suddenly felt a tingling sensation on the tips of my finger.
+While they were laughing and talking about whatever nonsense they could think of, I suddenly felt a tingling sensation on the tips of my finger.
 When I looked at my shadow on the ground, it suddenly moved on its own.
-I tried to flex my finger and the dark area of shadow would follow through.
+I tried to flex my finger, and the dark area of shadow would follow through.
 And when I willed it, it suddenly rose slightly from the ground and started to form a rod and slowly extended towards my hand.
 I was about to grab when Jaden interrupted me.

 “Earth to Chance, you’re drowning in your thoughts again!”
 He said.
 It sounded like he was scolding me for zoning out.
-“There are people around you and the least you could do is to let your presence be felt.”
+“There are people around you, and the least you could do is to let your presence be felt.”

 “I don’t think so.
 You’re usually like that.”
 Jaden replied.
-The others nodded and I knew it was true.
+The others nodded, and I knew it was true.
 “See?
 You have a lot of other time to dwell in your thoughts, dude.
 If you want, we could always listen to what you’re thinking.”

 “Wow, Jaden.
 You almost sounded like a helicopter mom.”
 Caitlyn chuckled.
 “I don’t think you need to babysit him every time he zones out.
-Anya doesn’t talk much too but you don’t scold her like that.”
+Anya doesn’t talk much too, but you don’t scold her like that.”

 “Well, we could all feel her presence despite not talking much.”
-Jaden defended and Anya simply giggled silently at the other two.
+Jaden defended, and Anya simply giggled silently at the other two.
 I just shook my head with a smile at how loud my friends were.
 “Plus, even if she doesn’t like to talk much, we know what she’s saying…somehow.”

 “Are you okay, Chance?”
 Dylan suddenly asked me.
 “You seem pale today.”

 “I’m fine, don’t worry.”
 I replied.
-“And I have been always pale.”
+“And I have always been pale.”

 Dylan was about to reply when the bell suddenly rang.
 “Well, see you all by dismissal time.”

 When the bell rang, I ran to Jaden as soon as I could.
-It was something I could show to him and I knew he’s going to go nuts when I showed him my ‘powers.’
-But there was a game after school hours at the gym so there were a lot of students inside the school.
+It was something I could show to him, and I knew he’s going to go nuts when I showed him my ‘powers.’
+But there was a game after school hours at the gym, so there were a lot of students inside the school.
 I wanted to make sure that no one else is going to see but us.

 As soon as Jaden saw me, his eyes lit up.
 “Hey.”

 “Chance, are you crazy or something?”
 Jaden wondered.
 He scratched the back of his head as if he was irritated.
-“You are weird and all at times but you don’t go this far.
+“You are weird and all at times, but you don’t go this far.
 So please, stop embarrassing yourself.”

-“Wait, I did it when we were eating during lunch time but you didn’t see it because you took away my focus!”
+“Wait, I did it when we were eating during lunchtime, but you didn’t see it because you took away my focus!”
 I exclaimed.
 It was harder to regain this time since it felt a lot more pressuring since Jaden was watching.
 “Ah, whatever!
 I give up.”

-“Okay, sure Chance.
+“Okay, sure, Chance.
 Uhm, do you want to watch a movie or something?
 It has been a year since we last watched a movie together.
-I mean, it’s a Friday and all so I don’t think your mom would really care much.”
+I mean, it’s a Friday and all, so I don’t think your mom would really care much.”
 Jaden suggested.
 Then he put a hand on my shoulder and squeezed it a little bit.
-He started walking towards the exit so I walked along with him.
+He started walking towards the exit, so I walked along with him.
 Jaden took out his phone from his pocket and started calling someone.
 “Here, I’ll call your mom for you.”

 “Don’t worry, it’s my treat.”
 Jaden smiled back at me.
-“You are my closest and weirdest friend so it’s not really a big deal.”
+“You are my closest and weirdest friend, so it’s not really a big deal.”

 “Well, that wasn’t much of an effort.”
 I commented.
 My voice didn’t sound amazed since it had always been that way.
 Whenever Jaden saw what he wanted, and he will take the opportunity to get it.
 “I have no idea why you are so irresistible.”

-“Just stop complaining and let’s go.”
+“Just stop complaining, and let’s go.”
 Jaden smiled.